OliverMount/DTI-preprocessing/README.md

 Before running the script, make sure:
 1. Software(s) needed are installed, and path settings are done at the beginning of the script.
 2. Make sure the raw DTI data is in the RawDicom directory, and T1 files are in the nifti directory as indicated below.
-(Please also see the for details where these directories are formed).
+(Please see the script SourceImaging.sh in https://github.com/OliverMount/SourceImaging for details about the directory structure for both DTI and T1/T2  preprocessing).

 ## Software(s) needed and path settings